Migrant ship docks in France as row with Italy escalates | Law-Order

 The Ocean Viking docked on Friday at a military port in Toulon, southern France, with migrants, including dozens of children, saved from the Mediterranean in October.
 French Junior Minister for European Affairs Laurence Boone said that Italy's rejection of the ship broke European rules about sharing responsibilities or taking in migrants.

 "Trust has been broken... because there's been a unilateral decision that puts lives in danger and which also doesn't comply with international law," Boone told Franceinfo radio.
+Charity SOS Mediterranee, which operates the Ocean Viking, said migrants should be allowed to disembark in nations closest to rescue areas and pledged to be back at sea "within a few weeks".

+"Nothing will make us give up the imperative of sea rescue," Alessandro Porro, the head of the group in Italy, said in a statement.
 "DON'T ISOLATE ITALY"

 Meloni said in her maiden speech to parliament last month, after being appointed to head Italy's most right-wing government since World War Two, that she wanted to stop sea departures and her administration would not allow people to enter Italy illegally.
 On Friday she told the EU not to seek to punish Italy for its stance.
 "Europe could decide to deal with this issue by isolating Italy.
 I think it would be better to isolate the migrant boat smugglers."